overextended/ox_inventory/README.md

 # Framework

 The inventory was designed with the intention to move towards a more generic / standalone structure so it can be integrated into any framework without too much hassle.
 I will be writing a guide for manually setting up support _sometime soon™_.
-In the mean-time, it will work without any alterations if using **[ESX Legacy v1.5.0](https://github.com/esx-framework/esx-legacy)**.
+In the mean-time, it will work without any alterations if using the latest updates to **[ESX Legacy](https://github.com/esx-framework/esx-legacy)**.

 # Config
 Refer to the [documentation](https://overextended.github.io/ox_inventory/#configuration) setting your config.